Kiwi Spurs fan's crazy bid to see his team in the Champions League final in Madrid

 Blackman then looked at Plan B: hiring a motorhome - only to find prices had been jacked up to €1000 a night with a three-night minimum.

-The pair have scoped out a local leisure centre.
-They plan to sleep in its car park in the back of their rental car, then pay €10 a day to use the centre's changing rooms for bathroom breaks.
+He has scoped out a local leisure centre and plans to sleep in its car park in the back of his rental car, then pay €10 a day to use the centre's changing rooms for bathroom breaks.

 "I can't believe I'm doing this as a 45-year-old man," says company owner Blackman, who describes himself as 195cm to all (6 foot five) and 130kg.